DavidMercier/NIMS/doc/models_thin_films.rst

 Bull (2014)
 -------------------

-This model was proposed by Bull S.J. in a paper of 2011 about the mechanical characterization of ALD Alumina coatings [#Bull_2011]_.
+This model was originally proposed by Bull S.J. in 2011, in a paper about the mechanical characterization of ALD Alumina coatings [#Bull_2011]_.
 Then, this simple method to determine the elastic modulus of a coating on a substrate using nanoindentation was developed in another paper in 2014 [#Bull_2014]_.
 This model is based on the load support of a truncated cone of material beneath the indenter.